zpok3/Waters-of-Life/README.md

 - [Credits](#credits)

 # Introduction
 Waters of Life is a lightweight vanilla plus Wabbajack mod list for Fallout 3.
-It features essential vanilla bug fixes, performance optimizations, restored cut content, and a few gameplay features you might be used to from more modern games.
-If you want an easy to install modlist that doesn't stray too far from vanilla, look no further!
+It features essential vanilla bug fixes, restored cut content, and a few quality of life features you might be familiar with from newer games.
+You can enjoy it as is, or use it as a base for your own modlist.

 ## List Contents
 You can look [here](https://www.wabbajack.org/search/zpoke/watersoflife) or [here (currently outdated)](https://loadorderlibrary.com/lists/waters-of-life-4) if you're curious about what mods are included.